 Prest said he didn't know about any agreements that prevented the FAA from responding to safety violations.
 As for the free training, he said it was in everyone's interests to have FAA inspectors experience the airline pilots' training.

 ``Each airline has a specific training program,'' Prest said. ``If an inspector is assigned to an airline, it is to his benefit to go through the exact same training course that every pilot goes through.''

-The Transportation Department inspector general report on the training arrangements was one of a series recently that have found lapses in aviation safety and security programs.
+The inspector general's report was one of several recently that have found lapses in aviation safety and security programs.

-In January, Transportation Secretary Rodney Slater launched a new effort to get airlines and couriers to follow regulations designed to keep bombs and hazardous materials off the nation's commercial aircraft.
-The inspector general and the FAA had found those rules widely ignored at Miami International Airport and New York's John F. Kennedy International Airport in New York.
+In January, Transportation Secretary Rodney Slater began a new effort to get airlines and couriers to follow regulations designed to keep bombs and hazardous materials off commercial aircraft.
+The inspector general and the FAA had found those rules widely ignored at Miami International Airport and New York's John F. Kennedy International Airport.

 In November, the FAA agreed to develop a program for airplane inspectors after an audit found many employees had never taken a training course.

-And several reports _ from Congress' General Accounting Office, from the inspector general and from two presidential commissions _ have criticized the FAA for moving too slowly to plug holes in the nation's airline security system.
+Several reports _ from Congress' General Accounting Office, from the inspector general and from two presidential commissions _ have accused the FAA of moving too slowly to improve the nation's airline security system.